 [👉 See the full demo here.]

-This demo app was built for:
+This project was created for:

 You might be wondering: Can’t I just paste my transcripts into ChatGPT or Gemini and ask for a timeline?